tjanczuk/edge/README.md

 ### Debugging embedded C# code

-Debugging embedded C# code requires that `EDGE_CS_DEBUG` environment variable is set in the environment of the node.exe process:
+Debugging embedded C# code (on Windows) requires that `EDGE_CS_DEBUG` environment variable is set in the environment of the node.exe process:

 ```
 set EDGE_CS_DEBUG=1